ekrunch/ioRtCW-server-docker/README.md

 ## Configuring the server

 Edit the server.cfg in the "\<home volume\>/server.iortcw/main" subdirectory.
 I highly recommend setting a password if you're opening the server to the Internet.
-There are lots of docs out there on how to configure th server and options available.
-The provided sample config

 ## Connecting to the server

 Go into RtCW, switch to Multiplayer mode, drop down the console (`) and type "connect \<hostname\>:\<port\>".
+If you're using a server password, you'll need to use the "password" command before connecting.

+## Password protecting the server

+To create a password protected server, do the following -

+In the server.cfg, do the following.
+- set sv_maxclients to the maximum number of clients you would like to have.
+- set sv_privateclients to the same as sv_maxclients
+- set sv_privatePassword to something
+- restart the server
+On the client, use the \password command in the console before they use \connect.
+If client are seeing "Server is Full", it's usually because they didn't enter the password correctly.

 ## Available environment variables